 - How to access your savings when you retire

-Advantages and Restrictions of Using RRSPs
+Advantages & Restrictions of Using RRSPs

-- Tax free transfers between RRSPs
+- Tax-free transfers between RRSPs

-- The ability to hold multiple accounts
+- The ability to hold multiple accounts (but beware of possible higher fees and holding costs)

-Restrictions and limitations associated with RRSPs:
+Some restrictions and limitations associated with RRSPs:

 Types of RRSPs